Legislators develop, introduce, or enact laws and statutes at the local, tribal, state, or federal level.

 Second, Legislators strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

-Lastly, Legislators strongly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Legislators strongly value Recognition.
+Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.